urlbox/wordpress-screenshots/README.md

 ## Changelog

+### 1.6.1

+Performs a refactor of the plugin, fixing a bug in the proxy logic, adding more documentation to docblocks, improving security issues, and decoupling proxy logic into a specific test method for the proxy connection and a generalised POST /sync method.

 ### 1.6.0

 Introduce proxy logic, so users can make urlbox screenshot requests via their proxy which is set in the plugin settings.